How to dress for the joy you want

 At the end of the day, it’s what makes you feel good

 There are no rules in joyful dressing.
-At the end of the day, truly joyful clothes are the ones that feel good to you.
+At the end of the day, truly joyful clothes are the ones that make you feel happy when you put them on.
 As you figure out what this looks like, you can codify filters to help you decide what works and what doesn’t.

 For a long time, one of my filters was, “Do I absolutely love this?”
 If the answer was no, I often would end up Marie-Kondo-ing that item a few months later.
 But I’ve since found that sometimes it’s handy to have something in my closet that I don’t LOVE but offers a joyful option in a situation I find myself in frequently.
 For example, I have a striped knit dress that manages to be both very joyful and very professional in the typical sense.
 I almost returned this dress, but I’m glad I didn’t because I’ve worn it for talks, on TV, and other situations, and it never fails to make me feel confident.